joaotavora/snooze/README.md

 merely need to add a CLOS method to the each of the generic functions `read-for-resource` and `write-for-resource`.

-I recommend you keep the default: `write-for-resource` uses `cl:write-to-string` and `read-for-resource` uses a very locked down version of `cl:read-to-string`, one that doesn't intern symbols, allow any kind of reader macros or read anything more complicated than a number, a string or a symbol.
-This is for security.
+I recommend you keep the default:

+* `read-for-resource` uses a very locked down version of `cl:read-to-string`, one that doesn't intern symbols, allow any kind of reader macros or read anything more complicated than a number, a string or a symbol.
+The non-interning is for security.

+* `write-for-resource` does basically the inverse of `read-for-resource`, writing onto a string representation that is read back equivalently.

-Snooze allows even finer control over the way the URI is translated, so that individual arguments are read differently, or even combined.
+If this is not enough, _Snooze_ allows even finer control over the way the URI is translated, so that individual arguments are read differently, or even combined.
 One might want, for example:

 ```
 GET beatle/3